jcaveman/ember-router-parser/README.md

-# ember-routes-parse
+# ember-router-parse

 ## What it does

-Forked from ember-routes-documenter, ember-routes-parser parses an Ember router file and returns all of the routes in jSON format.
+Forked from ember-routes-documenter, ember-router-parser parses an Ember router file and returns all of the routes in jSON format.

 ## How to use it